Trending colors & technical trade-offs: A guide for lash business owners

 We believe in positioning our partners for success by being honest about production realities.
 Selling trending colors requires awareness, not just demand chasing.
 To protect your business and maintain high client satisfaction, we recommend the following:

-- Educate your customers: Before selling trend-based sets, manage client expectations regarding the structure and durability of the fiber.
+• Educate your customers: Before selling trend-based sets, manage client expectations regarding the structure and durability of the fiber.

-- Manage your portfolio: Factor your risk tolerance into your product decisions, knowing that fashion colors require more delicate handling and maintenance.
+• Manage your portfolio: Factor your risk tolerance into your product decisions, knowing that fashion colors require more delicate handling and maintenance.

 VII.
-What we do to minimize risk
+What we do to minimize the twisting

-- Batch testing: Every collection undergoes testing before release to ensure it meets our structural standards.
+• Batch testing: Every collection undergoes testing before release to ensure it meets our structural standards.

-To sum up, don’t be scared if your colored lash extensions seem slightly twisted.
+To sum up, don’t be scared if your matte-colored lash extensions seem slightly twisted.
 It has gone through a lot of phases to reach your desired shade, and our team has been working on a solution to crack this case.